 4. Boy Scout and Girl Scout camps

 If your child is already participating in either of these programs — which usually cost about $40 to $60 per year — you’ll be able to take advantage of their summer programs.
 Both Boy Scouts of America and the Girl Scouts of the USA run a variety of affordable camps for kids.
-There are day camp and sleepaway options, and your child doesn’t have to be involved with scouts before signing up for the camps.
-One example: In Massachusetts, day camps run by the Girl Scouts start as low as $100, and overnight camp fees can be as high as $1,200, with financial assistance available.
+There are day camp and sleep-away options, and your child doesn’t have to be involved with scouts before signing up for the camps.
+One example: In Massachusetts, day camps run by the Girl Scouts start as low as $80 (plus, a $40 Girl Scout registration fee).

 Cost: All fees vary by local council and are often open to all with options to adjust fees based on income levels.